MicrosoftDocs/PowerShell-Docs/reference/7.4/Microsoft.PowerShell.Core/About/about_Hash_Tables.md

 ```

 > [!NOTE]
-> In these examples, `$hash` is defined as an
-> [ordered dictionary](#creating-ordered-dictionaries) to ensure the output is
+> In these examples, `$hash` is defined as an ordered dictionary to ensure the
-> always in the same order.
-These examples work the same for normal hashtables,
+> output is always in the same order.
+These examples work the same for standard
-> but the order of the output isn't predictable.
+> hashtables, but the order of the output isn't predictable.

 Each example returns a message for every key and its value: